rzk-lang/hottbook/src/1-foundations/2-homotopy-type-theory/03-type-families-are-fibrations.rzk.md

         x y p) u
 ```

-!!! lemma "Lemma 2.3.11.
+!!! note "Lemma 2.3.11.
 Function from fiber to fiber and transport in different type families can be rearranged"
     For $P, Q : A \to U$ and a family of functions $f : \Pi_{(x:A)} P(x) \to Q(x)$,
     and any $p : x =_A y$ and $u : P(x)$, we have $\mathsf{transport}^Q(p, f_x(u)) = f_y(\mathsf{transport}^P(p, u))$.